Bylaws of the Headache Cooperative of New England, Inc.

 The Corporate Liaison(s) shall interface with outside organizations in an effort to secure funding for HCNE events and solicit/market educational and research initiatives.
 The number of individuals performing these functions will be determined by the workload.
 There will be close communication between the Corporate Liaison(s) and the Board of Directors regarding all funding and budgets for HCNE events.

 The Program Directors are responsible for development, content, and speaker selections for all HCNE events.
-Currently, there are two programs (Boston, MA and Stowe, VT) and two Program Directors.
-They work closely with the Educational Director and the Board of Directors putting together these events.
+Currently, there are two programs (Boston, MA and Stowe, VT or CT) and two Program Directors working with the Education Committee.
+New committee members need to be recruited and trained to take over positions when the Program Directors rotate off the board.
+The Program Directors work closely with the Educational Director and the Board of Directors putting together HCNE events.
 They provide the necessary educational goals and other materials for CME compliance, review presentations to make sure they are CME compliant, and work with presenters to get these materials in a timely manner.

-The term of office for each elected official shall be two years.
+The term of office for each elected official shall be two years and have a six-year maximum tenure.
 All elections will take place at the annual meeting unless decided otherwise by the Board of Directors.
 If an officer is unable to complete his/her term of duty, the President will immediately appoint a replacement from among the eligible active members Should an immediate, specific need arise with respect to duties for HCNE, the President may appoint a an additional Board member from among the eligible active members.
 In either case, such individuals shall serve until the next election.

 Section 6—Annual Dues